mathieujobin/dispatch_rider_handler_as_active_job/README.md

 * set your ActiveJob queue_adapter to be your new favorite one, `:sidekiq` in my case
 * Change all your DispatchRider::Handlers::Base subclasses to inherit ActiveJob::Base instead
 * rename `process` to be `perform`
+* Make sure all rake tasks and process has a replacement

+## TODO
+* Need solution for `DispatchRider::Publisher::Base` classes

 ## Installation